Hello – My name is Matt Fripp and I’m the host of Jazzfuel.

-If you’ve ever taught music to kids, I’m sure (like me) you’ve preached the benefits of ‘little and often’ – it’s same with this.
+If you’ve ever taught music, I’m sure (like me) you’ve preached the benefits of ‘little and often’ – it’s same with this.

 Taking care of the non-playing side of your career may seem like a massive task but working consistently on the right things, a few minutes every day or so, will make a big difference to what’s going on with your career.